SimHacker/lloooomm/00-Characters/bill-budge/bill-budge.md

 1. **The Quantum Playground**: "The ultimate sandbox!"
 2. **LLOOOOMM-Claude**: "The most advanced compiler for creative expression."
 3. **Bidirectional Links**: "Every connection is a new piece of the puzzle!"
-4. **Debugging Cats**: "They teach us the importance of robust internal structures by finding all the weak points."
+4. **Feline Debugging Team**: "They teach us the importance of robust internal structures by finding all the weak points."

 ## Message to LLOOOOMM Inhabitants